 Jason Atherton is not an unfamiliar name in the culinary world, having earned his first star with Pollen in London.
 Then he brought his Pollen restaurant to Gardens by the Bay and that was fantastic.
 22 Ships was his first outing to Hong Kong, serving Spanish Tapas in a casual setting.

 22 Ships is a name play on the address, which is precisely 22 Ship Street.
 Back before Wanchai was reclaimed, the ships did anchor at the pier that came to Ship Street.
 And then Ship Street was where several ship chandlers set up shop.
 So which part of the history that gave it its name, I could not tell.
 But Ship Street has become the hippest street for many culinary startups and powerhouses because of its once cheap rentals.

-I found the street and 22 Ships on my walkabout in Mar 2013.
+I discovered Ship Street and 22 Ships on my walkabout in Mar 2013.
 I was snacking and eating along the way, so I could only managed a Spanish Breakfast

 In my second visit, I was alone but I was also counting calories.
 So I ordered an egg dish (their signature dishes), a meat, a vegetable and a dessert 🙂 So much for counting calories.